Planning & Execution

 - Team Mediator: Monitors and manages conflict and conflict resolution scenarios.
 Disputes that are serious enough to last more than one class week, or adversely affect team dynamics and performance should be mediated.
 The Mediator is not responsible for the behavior of other members.
 The Mediator is responsible for identifying conflict and sharing conflict resolution skills with conflicted members.
 If there is conflict or confusion between the team and a guide or the client, they should search for a fair, respectful, and efficient resolution.

-- Team Facilitator: Manages and facilitates (to make easier) the weekly schedule so that each member is aware of due dates, deliverables, and tasks.
-Coordinates with the Co-Manager to describe the monthly schedule and the Agenda.
+- Team Facilitator: Manages and facilitates the weekly schedule so that each member is aware of due dates, deliverables, and tasks.
+Coordinates with the Co-Managers to describe the monthly schedule and the Agenda.

-- Communicator: Serves to connect the team/project to the client (Sarah), the guide (Bill), the RIT faculty (Dr. DeBartolo), and the community.
-After role assignment, all communication between the client and the team should be made through only the Project Managers or the Communicator - unless with the permission of the Communicator.
+- Communicator: Serves to connect the team/project to the client (Sarah), the guide (Bill), the RIT faculty, and the community.
+After role assignment, all communication between the client and the team should be made through only the Project Co-Managers or the Communicator - unless with the permission of the Communicator.
 They must ensure the team and client communicate effectively, and respectfully.

 - Purchaser: Understands how to use our budget.
-After a team decision and with permission from the project manager, the Purchaser uses the project budget to purchase the supplies.
+After a team decision and with permission from the Project Co-Managers, the Purchaser uses the project budget to purchase the supplies.